 “No, we can’t just fly the Unsinkable III straight into Rithakhar.
-For Gheal’s sake, it’s the Rirorni Empire’s capital,” My-re exclaimed to Havelock.
-“Do you want to start a second Rirorni war?
+For Gheal’s sake, it’s the Rirorni Empire’s capital,” My‑re exclaimed to Havelock.
+“Do you aspire to start a second Rirorni war?”

-“I think that had more to do with the ship plowing through their encampment,” Vomarian Fae and captain of the Unsinkable III said.
-At seeing My-re hard stare, he continued, “However, I’ll ensure the flag is removed.”
+“I think that had more to do with the ship plowing through their encampment,” Vomarian said.
+At seeing My‑re's hard stare, he continued, “However, I’ll ensure the flag is removed.”

 The three stood around a wooden table in the captain’s quarters.
 An old, yellowing map of the Rirorni plains stretched in the middle.
-Its edges frayed and split from the effects of age and use.
-Several names of towns and settlements on the map, in its original script, were crossed off, while others were added later by a different author.
+Its edges were frayed and split from the effects of age and use.
+Several names of towns and settlements on the map were crossed off in its original script, while others were added later by a different author.

-“The Rirorni will have scouts up to two to three miles from the city, so if we land around five miles outside the party can trek the rest of the way in,” Vomarian Fae said.
+“The Rirorni will have scouts up to two to three miles from the city, so if we land around five miles outside, the party can trek the rest of the way in,” Vomarian explained.

 “No, it’s too risky.
 The Rirorni Plains are flatter than a Rocanis pancake.
 It’d be too easy to spot the ship even that far out,” My‑re said.